DANSAG95/tko-financial-analysis/README.md

 The analysis was built around the following questions:

 1. How has TKO's revenue changed over time?

 2. Which segments contribute the most revenue?

 3. Which segments have grown the most?

 4. Which revenue streams contribute the most to TKO's revenue?

 5. How has profitability changed over time?

 6. How significant are operating expenses compared with revenue?

 7. Which quarters combine high revenue with strong profitability?

 8. How are UFC and WWE performing quarter over quarter?

 9. How much revenue does UFC and WWE generate per event?

-10. How efficiently do UFC and WWE turn event activity and audience/ticket distribution into revenue?
+10. How efficient are the UFC and WWE turning event activity into revenue?

 ---